 Are you familiar with the Dewey Decimal System?
-It’s named for Melvil Dewey, an American librarian who, in 1876, invented and copyrighted the Dewey library classification system that we still use today in 135 countries around the world.
+It’s named for Melvil Dewey, an American librarian who, in 1876, invented and copyrighted the Dewey Library classification system that is still used today in 135 countries around the world.
 It only takes a few minutes to learn, and if you use libraries a lot, understanding it saves you a ton of time.

 December 11 – A World of Cookies for Santa, M. E. Furman

 Do you know the first place in the world to welcome Christmas Day each year?
 It’s a little island in the southern Pacific called Christmas Island.
 The children on this island prepare for Santa’s visit by making him sweet coconut macaroons.
 Then, as the sun gradually lights up the next and the next sliver of the world, Christmas Day dawns on New Zealand and Australia, Japan and Indonesia, Russia, Denmark, and beyond, with delectable treats to match, of course.
 With vibrant illustrations and a succinct text, this book follows Santa’s Christmas ride across the globe.

 You will learn a lot about different traditions and what sweets children in other countries leave for Santa.
 If you like to cook with your kids, you will love the recipes in the book.
 It might be a fun new addition to your seasonal traditions arsenal to cook a new international Christmas treat each year.

 December 12 – Gingerbread Man Loose in the School, Laura Murray (Gingerbread Decorating Day)